 The western nubbin of Britain, Wales, is a staggeringly beautiful country with a distinct culture and language.
 Nature lovers, look no further!

 Cardiff is one of the best destinations in the UK.
-As the capital city of Wales, Cardiff is home to numerous activities and places to visit, including the gorgeous Cardiff Castle, bustling Cardiff Bay, and the National Museum Cardiff.
-Whether you’re interested in exploring local history and culture or simply walking along Cardiff’s charming waterfront boardwalk, you’ll find plenty of things to see and do here.
+As the capital city of Wales, Cardiff is home to numerous activities and places to visit, including the gorgeous Cardiff Castle, Cardiff Bay, and the National Museum Cardiff.

 Cardiff also makes an excellent day trip destination from London due to its proximity across the English/Welsh border and along a high-speed train line.
-In case you’re after an exciting new travel destination or want to get away from England for a day, add Cardiff to your list.
+Add Cardiff to your list if you’re after an exciting new travel destination or want to get away from England for a day.

 26. Snowdonia National Park